tmobile/magentaA11y/_checklist-native/menu.md

   - If menu item has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
 - When using non-native controls (custom controls), roles will need to be manually coded.
-Otherwise in native controls, they are automatically assigned.
+Otherwise in native app controls, they are automatically assigned.
 - Since menu items are interactive, it must be indicated to the user that they are interactive such as indicating that it is a button or it can be double-tapped to be selected.

 - **UIKit**
   - Use `UIMenu`
 - **SwiftUI**
-  - Use native `Menu` view
+  - Use native app `Menu` view

 ### Groupings
 - Each menu item and its children are grouped together